apache/hudi/docs/_docs/2_4_configurations.md

 Property: `hoodie.cleaner.policy` <br/>
 <span style="color:grey"> Cleaning policy to be used.
 Hudi will delete older versions of parquet files to re-claim space.
 Any Query/Computation referring to this version of the file will fail.
 It is good to make sure that the data is retained for more than the maximum query execution time.</span>

+#### withFailedWritesCleaningPolicy(policy = HoodieFailedWritesCleaningPolicy.EAGER) {#withFailedWritesCleaningPolicy}
+Property: `hoodie.cleaner.policy.failed.writes` <br/>
+<span style="color:grey"> Cleaning policy for failed writes to be used.
+Hudi will delete any files written by failed writes to re-claim space.
+Choose to perform this rollback of failed writes `eagerly` before every writer starts (only supported for single writer) or `lazily` by the cleaner (required for multi-writers)</span>

 #### retainCommits(no_of_commits_to_retain = 24) {#retainCommits}
 Property: `hoodie.cleaner.commits.retained` <br/>
 <span style="color:grey">Number of commits to retain.
 So data will be retained for num_of_commits * time_between_commits (scheduled).
 This also directly translates into how much you can incrementally pull on this table</span>